 During the game, there are a few common maneuvers used to gain control of the ball.
 Players may “ride off” opposing players, by riding their pony alongside their opponent’s and attempting to move them away from the ball or even take them out of play.
 Players may also “bump” opponents, which is akin to the body check in hockey.
 Players may also hook an opponent’s stick when they are attempting to hit the ball.

 Fans of polo will also want to consider a visit to Great Meadow or another home field in Northern Virginia.
 This is where the Virginia United Polo League plays their matches and draws such celebrities as the Argentinian Nacho Figueras onto the field.
+While attending a polo match is certainly lots of fun for adults, there is no reason to leave the kids behind if you come well prepared for a day at polo with kids.

 How Polo Scoring Works